jeremylee73/plague-inc/README.md

 Victor - fixed bug where popping bubbles would make the bubbles permanently stay white, interfering with the filling in of the cities' circles.
-Also fixed bug where the digits for points would overlap each other
+Also fixed bug where the digits for points would overlap each other + fixed hitbox for popping bubbles.
+I also added a very rudimentary cure rate system.